The Woodlands High School: State athletic titles

+Additionally, the school has won the Lone Star Cup eight times, most recently as a 6A school in 2020-2021.

 Band

 The Woodlands High School Band was honored by the John Philip Sousa Foundation with the Sudler Flag of Honor in 2003 in recognition for excellence in a concert setting.
 The band was honored again by the John Philip Sousa Foundation in 2009 and 2018 with the Sudler Shield in recognition for excellence in marching band.
 This makes The Woodlands High School one of only a handful of high schools internationally to have received both the Sudler Flag and the Sudler Shield.
 In 2003 and 2012, The Woodlands High School's Wind Ensemble was invited to perform at The Midwest Clinic.
 In 2012, the Wind Ensemble was named a National Winner in The Foundation for Music Education's National Wind Band Honors Project.
 Members of The Woodlands High School Band have placed in the TMEA All-State Bands and Orchestras every year since the school has opened.

 In 2006, the band received first place in the class AAA Bands of America Grand National Championships semi-finals.
 In 2013, the band was named the Bands of America Grand National Champion, scoring a 96.8 and winning caption awards for Outstanding Music Performance and Outstanding General Effect.
-The band has been a UIL Marching Band state finalist in 2002, 2004, 2010, 2012, 2014, 2016, 2018, 2020, and 2022.
+The band has been a BOA Grand National finalist 12 times, the most out of any band from Texas.
+The band has been a UIL Marching Band state finalist 11 times between 2002 and 2024.

+The marching band has been invited to perform at the 2025 Rose Parade in Pasadena, CA.

 Extracurricular activities

 The school offers more than 80 different clubs and organizations.
 Students have the opportunity to participate in band, choir, speech, debate, drama, drill team, orchestra, cheerleading, and UIL academic activities.

-In 2004, The Woodlands High School Winter Guard were the Winter Guard International Scholastic Open Class champions.
+In 2024, The Woodlands High School Winter Guard were the Winter Guard International Scholastic World Class champions.

-The Woodlands High School Theatre Department has succeeded in advancing to the state finals of the UIL One-Act Play contest six times, most recently in 2011, and won the state title in 2000.
+The Woodlands High School Theatre Department has succeeded in advancing to the state finals of the UIL one-act play contest six times, most recently in 2011, and won the state title in 2000.
 The theatre department has also been invited to perform on the main stage of the International Thespian Festival four times.
 The department performed at Texas Thespian State Festival and International State Festival for the first time in December 2015 and June 2016 respectively with the musical, The 25th Annual Putnam County Spelling Bee.
 In 2003, the theatre department performed at the Edinburgh Festival Fringe.

 The Woodlands High School Highsteppers were Grand National Champions in 2005.